-9.3 Damage to a Glider in Competition
+9.3 Damage to Equipment in Competition

-- 1. Any major damage must be reported to the TD without delay, and the glider may then be repaired. - 2.
-Any replacement parts must conform exactly to the original specifications. - 3.
-A glider may only be replaced if permission is given by the TD.
-Reasons for a replacement are damage, loss or theft beyond the control of the competitor. - 4.
-The TD may allow resumption of the original glider after it is retrieved or repaired.
+- 1. Any replacement parts must conform exactly to the original specifications. - 2.
+Equipment may only be replaced if permission is given by the TD.
+Reasons for a replacement are damage, loss or theft beyond the control of the competitor. - 3.
+The TD may allow resumption of the original equipment after it is retrieved or repaired.